Journal

 The small things that separate competent documentation from imagery that elevates a project.

-The difference between a good interior photograph and an exceptional one is almost never the camera, the lens, or the editing software.
-It's the details.
-The small decisions the photographer makes — or fails to make — before pressing the shutter.
+The distinction between adequate and exceptional interior photography rarely comes down to equipment.
+It comes down to small decisions the photographer makes, or fails to make, before pressing the shutter.
 Things that take seconds to address on site but are impossible to fix afterwards.

 1. Vertical Lines

-This is the non-negotiable.
-Every vertical line in an architectural interior — walls, door frames, window mullions, cabinet edges, columns — must be perfectly straight in the final image.
-When verticals lean inward or outward, even slightly, the space looks distorted.
-The viewer may not consciously identify what's wrong, but they feel it.
-The room looks unstable.
-The architecture looks amateur.
+Every architectural element -- walls, door frames, mullions, cabinet edges -- must read as perfectly vertical in the final image.
+When verticals lean inward or outward, even slightly, the space appears distorted and unstable.
+Viewers may not be able to articulate why something feels wrong, but they feel it immediately.

 2. Colour Temperature Consistency